Princo Corp. v. ITC: Majority opinion

 The dissent says that there is a horizontal agreement between Philips and Sony to suppress the Lagadec technology.
 "The dissent then characterizes that agreement as invoking the doctrine of patent misuse because it is 'part and parcel' of the licensing agreements between Philips and its licensees."
 That is incorrect, Judge Bryson argued: Princo's real grievance is just that "the Lagadec patent has not been made available for non-Orange-Book uses.
 And that is not patent misuse under any court's definition of the term."
 It may be an antitrust violation but it is not patent misuse.

 To sum up what is wrong with Princo's misuse claims, the court said:

-This is not a case in which conditions have been placed in patent licenses to require licensees to agree to anticompetitive terms going beyond the scope of the patent grant.
-Rather, in this case the assertion of misuse arises not from the terms of the license itself but rather from an alleged collateral agreement between Sony and Philips.
-In that setting, the doctrine of patent misuse does not immunize Princo against the legal effect of its acts of infringement.

 In addition to the lack of a proper leveraging claim, Princo misuse arguments fail because "Princo failed to establish that the alleged agreement to suppress the Lagadec technology had anticompetitive effects."
 As the ITC found, "the Lagadec technology was not a viable potential competitor to the technology embodied in the Raaymakers patents."
 Therefore, its suppression by the Philips-Sony agreement had no effect (in any but-for sense).
 The court insisted that the proper rule for finding misuse is that "to sustain a misuse defense involving a licensing arrangement not held to have been per se anticompetitive by the Supreme Court, a factual determination must reveal that the overall effect of the license tends to restrain competition unlawfully in an appropriately defined relevant market."

 In addition to arguing misuse, Princo argued that the "agreement between Philips and Sony not to license the Lagadec technology for non-Orange-Book purposes was a naked restraint of trade with no procompetitive justification, and that Philips's conduct in entering into that agreement should render its Orange Book patents unenforceable."
 The court disagreed.
 This all grew out of a joint venture between Philips and Sony to develop standards for and commercialize CD-R/RW technology, with "significant procompetitive features," so that it must be analyzed under the rule of reason rather than as a "naked restraint."